Performing with BandHelper

 - If you rotate your device or change the window size (on a split-screen-capable tablet) while viewing a set list, the layout will automatically change to the last layout used in that window size and orientation.

-- To quickly edit a song from the show view, you can tap the song edit button that appears in the bottom toolbar.
+- To quickly edit a song from the set list view, you can tap the song edit button that appears in the bottom toolbar.

-- To quickly edit a layout from the show view, you can tap the layout edit button that appears in the bottom toolbar.
+- To quickly edit a layout from the set list view, you can tap the layout edit button that appears in the bottom toolbar.

 - To quickly add a new song to your set list during a performance, such as when you receive an audience request, you can tap the Quick Add button and select a song from the popup list.
 The song will appear in your set list after the previously selected song.
 It will be added permanently to your set list if Settings > General Settings > Save Quick Added Songs is turned on.

 - If you're choosing songs on the fly and need an idea of what song to play next, you can click the random song button at the top of the Quick Add list to show three random suggestions, or you can click the random song button in the bottom toolbar to select a random song in the current set list or smart list.